preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/settings/index.rst

 Header
 ********
 Here you can change the default settings for Headings.
-The settings can be changed for a Block when needed, in the settings for the Block.
+The settings can be changed for a Block or Section when needed, in the settings for the Block/Section.

 General
 ---------